yaronguez/wp_plugin_bootcamp/README.md

 while allowing theme authors and users to override this markup to better suit their theme by copying the templates back into their theme folder.
 It then replaces the built in ````get_template_part()```` method with one that checks the plugin first allowing us to migrate ````content-single-books.php```` and ````content-archive-books.php```` into the plugin as well.

+### Step 4
+**Branch:** step_4
+This branch adds an admin options page using a refactored CMB2 snippet and uses it to modify the CSS of the books page via a static helper method.